Kimberly Bruder

 Obituary

-Kimberley Madeline Bruder (née McConnell), of London, Ontario, passed away on Sunday April 26, 2026, at home surrounded by love, leaving behind a legacy of strength, generosity, and deep devotion to her family.
+Kimberly Madeline Bruder (née McConnell), of London, Ontario, passed away on Sunday April 26, 2026, at home surrounded by love, leaving behind a legacy of strength, generosity, and deep devotion to her family.

 Born on April 18, 1966, Kim was a devoted wife, mother, and grandmother, and her family was the center of her world.
 She is lovingly remembered by her husband, Patrick Bruder, and her children, Mounira Marin (Jeremy Marin), Mikayla Bruder, Taylor Bruder, and Leighanna Bruder.
 She was a proud and loving grandmother to Mila Marin and Violet Woodward, who brought her immense joy.